meilisearch/documentation/reference/api/searchable_attributes.md

 If your dataset contains nested structures, you can use dot notation to set a nested field as a searchable attribute.

+If an attribute contains an object, you can use dot notation to set one or more of its keys as a value for this setting: `["release_date.year"]`.

 ::: warning
 Due to an implementation bug, manually updating `searchableAttributes` will change the displayed order of document fields in the JSON response.
 This behavior is inconsistent and will be fixed in a future release.
 :::